What Is Cavity Wall Insulation?

 In order to find a contractor that both suits your needs and budget for your home cavity wall insulation project, we recommend following these steps:

-• SEAI Website: Consult the SEAI website for their list of registered contractors.
-If you are applying for a grant, you'll need to contract a registered contractor from the SEAI.
+• SEAI website: Consult the SEAI website for their list of registered contractors.
+If you are applying for a grant, you will need to contract a registered contractor from the SEAI.

-• Check Reviews: Look for contractor who are well reviewed.
-Look for those with positive reviews regarding quality of work, professionalism, budget etc.
+• Check reviews: Look for contractors who are well reviewed.
+Look for those with positive reviews regarding quality of work, professionalism, budget, etc.

-While cavity wall insulation offers significant benefits, it's important to be aware of potential issues that can arise from poor installation.
+While cavity wall insulation offers significant benefits, it is important to be aware of potential issues that can arise from poor installation.

 • Dampness: Dampness can occur, but this is generally due to poor installation as opposed to a downside of the insulation itself.
 If a house has a brick wall in an area with wind-driven rain, there is a possibility of moisture permeating through solid insulation.
 Bonded bead insulation solves this by allowing water to trickle down through the honeycomb.
 Properly installed cavity wall insulation should help to prevent damp in most environments.

-We do not recommend carrying out the insulation process by yourself, Cavity wall insulation requires specialist equipment and trained personal to make sure it is done correctly to avoid any long term issues.
+We do not recommend carrying out the insulation process by yourself.
+Cavity wall insulation requires specialist equipment and trained personnel to make sure it is done correctly to avoid any long-term issues.

 Most houses built after the 1940s in Ireland have cavity walls.